 - Domain name licence

-1 Your Domain Name Licence will be effective for a two year period, once: – your application is accepted and approved by us and by the Registry Operator, and – you have paid the applicable fees, unless it is cancelled earlier under the terms of this document or under any Published Policies.
-4.2 Your Domain Name Licence may be renewed every two years, as long as you: – pay the applicable renewal fees, and
+1 Your Domain Name Licence will be effective for up to a 5 year period, once: – your application is accepted and approved by us and by the Registry Operator, and – you have paid the applicable fees, unless it is cancelled earlier under the terms of this document or under any Published Policies.
+4.2 Your Domain Name Licence may be renewed every 1-5 years (depending on the term), as long as you: – pay the applicable renewal fees, and

 – continue to meet the eligibility criteria prescribed in the Published Policies.
 4.3 You accept that it is your responsibility to ensure that your Domain Name Licence is renewed.
 4.4 You may cancel your Domain Name Licence at any time by notifying us in writing.
 4.5 We may cancel your Domain Name Licence if you breach any provision of this document.